Greg-Art/Encode_Project1_OpenAI_API/readme.md

 Please follow the steps below to install all relevant dependencies:

+- Ensure to have an OpenAI API key from your [Playground account](https://platform.openai.com/settings/profile?tab=api-keys).

-Make sure you have pip installed on your system.
+- Make sure you have pip installed on your system.

-Run the following command to install the required dependencies from the requirements.txt file:
+- Run the following command to install the required dependencies from the requirements.txt file:

-pip install -r requirements.txt
+- pip install -r requirements.txt

 Now you're ready to start cooking with Chef GPT! 🍽️